Structural stability of invasion graphs for Lotka--Volterra systems: Lotka--Volterra systems and their global attractors.

 If $x\in \overline{C}_+$, then we denote $J(x) = \{ i\in \{1,\ldots,n\}\,:\ x_i > 0 \}$.
 Having such $x\in \overline{C}_+$, we have

-We remind a result on the system \eqref{lv} from \cite{Takeuchi}.
+We present a result on the system \eqref{lv} from \cite{Takeuchi}.
 We will be first interested in its equilibria in $\overline{C}_+$.
 Clearly $0=(0,\ldots,0)\in \rr^n$ is one of them.
-If we choose the nonempty subset of indexes $J \subset \{1,\ldots,n\}$, say $J = \{ i_1,\ldots, i_m\}$, then we will say that this set defines a admissible equilibrium if there exists a point $x \in C^J_+$ with $x_i = 0$ for $i\not\in J$ which is an equilibrium of \eqref{lv}.
+If we choose the nonempty subset of indices $J \subset \{1,\ldots,n\}$, say $J = \{ i_1,\ldots, i_m\}$, then we will say that this set defines an admissible equilibrium if there exists a point $x \in C^J_+$ with $x_i = 0$ for $i\not\in J$ which is an equilibrium of \eqref{lv}.
 The statement will be made more precise with some auxiliary notation introduced with the next definition.